Board of Directors

 Mr. Kessler holds an MBA from the Wharton School of Business, a Juris Doctor degree from Duke University, and a Bachelor’s degree in systems engineering from the University of Pennsylvania.

-CEO, Health Capital Group, LLC, Senior Advisor at Guggenheim Partners, Adjunct Professor at Columbia University
+Co-Founder and CEO, EntityRisk, Inc., CEO, Health Capital Group, LLC, Senior Advisor at Guggenheim Partners, Adjunct Professor at Columbia University

-Neal is founder of Health Capital Group, an economics-driven research, advisory and healthcare innovation firm where he serves as a consultant and advisor to a variety of healthcare companies and healthcare-focused investment firms.
+Neal is also founder of Health Capital Group, an economics-driven research, advisory and healthcare innovation firm where he serves as a consultant and advisor to a variety of healthcare companies and healthcare-focused investment firms.

 Neal spent nearly 18 years rising through the ranks at Pfizer Inc, most recently as Chief Economist and Vice President of Patient and Health Impact.
 As a member of Pfizer’s Senior Leadership Council, Neal advised the Executive Leadership Team and Board of Directors on how global economic forces would shape the healthcare industry, and he worked closely with the CFO on all significant strategic transactions and business development opportunities.
 Neal built and managed major commercial enterprise platform functions including Global Pricing, Real World Data and Analytics, Patient-Centered Outcomes, and Market Access/HTA Methods and Capabilities.
 He also spent nearly 10 years in Finance, where he led Capital Strategy, International Treasury, investment allocations in Pfizer’s $16 billion pension plan, and Capital Markets.
 Earlier in his Pfizer career Neal held roles in public policy and corporate strategy.